Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

-First of all, it can be seen that Method 1 achieves worse results compared to the rest of the methods, which validates the hypothesis that the strategies employed in Methods 2, 3 and 4 are capable of increasing the effectiveness of the attack.
-Apart from that, it is clear that the effectiveness of the methods in reproducing the target distribution increases with the maximum allowed distortion.
-Regarding the results obtained in Methods 2, 3 and 4, the maximum absolute difference between the probabilities of the classes is below $0.09$ for $\epsilon \geq 0.05$, which reflects a very high similarity.
+To conclude the analysis, the average similarity between the target distributions $\widetilde{\mathcal{P}}(Y)$ and the corresponding empirical distributions $\hat{\mathcal{P}}(Y)$ is analyzed in Figure \ref{fig:full_metric_comp}, independently for the different similarity metrics considered and for every maximum distortion threshold.
+First of all, it is clear that the effectiveness of the methods in reproducing the target distribution increases with the maximum allowed distortion.
+Apart from that, it can be seen that the AM achieves worse results compared to the rest, thereby validating the hypothesis that the more informed strategies employed in the UBM, EWTM and CRM are capable of increasing the effectiveness of the attack.
+Indeed, analyzing the results obtained with the remaining methods, the maximum absolute difference between the probabilities of the classes is below $0.09$ for $\epsilon \geq 0.05$, which reflects a very high similarity.
 In fact, for the mean absolute difference, this value decreases to $0.03$.
 The Kullback-Leibler divergence also shows the same descending trend as the maximum and mean differences.
 Finally, the Spearman correlation between both distributions is above $0.80$ for $\epsilon\geq 0.05$, which indicates that even if there are differences between the values, both distributions are highly correlated.
-This metric also reflects a considerably higher effectiveness of Methods 2, 3 and 4 in comparison to the baseline results obtained using Method 1, particularly for low distortion thresholds.
-Comparing the effectiveness of Methods 2, 3 and 4, Method 3 was the most effective in closely reproducing the target distributions, according to all the metrics, while Method 2 and Method 4, achieved intermediate results.